Boutique Winery

 The primary equipment for vintage is a Rauke crusher/destemmer capable of 4t/hour, a Vaslin PHP130 horizontal screw press for quantities of up to 1 tonne and a Willmes 2300 bag press for bigger volumes.

-Maximum capacity is up to about 50 tonnes per year, with up to about 20T handled currently.
+Maximum capacity is up to about 40 tonnes per year, with up to 34T handled currently.

 2006 Vintage: A steady build of heat through spring with no major weather events set us up with a fine fruit set to enter into summer.
 A warm dry period in 2006 was broken by a little rain in March and a warm finish to Autumn with about 90% harvested before heavy rain in late April.
 A very satisfying vintage, good quality fruit and 19 tonnes picked.

 2007 Vintage: A cooler first half of the season resulted in a poorer fruit set.
 The later half was warm and very dry.
 Only 8 tonnes of great fruit were picked.
-The Chardonnay and Pinot Noir are drinking very nicely.
-(The Pinot Noir has been recommended by Winestate Magazine with 3 *'s).
-The Benches 07 is the most concentrated wine produced so far and although drinking well now could best be cellared for a year or two.
+The Pinot Noir was recommended by Winestate Magazine with 3 *'s.
+The Benches 07 is the most concentrated wine produced so far and is still drinking well now.

 2009 Vintage: Generally a straight forward year with a very warm autumn and a fairly early vintage.
 16 tonnes of lovely ripe fruit were produced.
-None of the 09 wines are released yet.
-First will be the Pinot Gris (60 cases produced) due mid 2010.
-Production was 288 cases of chardonnay , 327 of Pinot Noir and will be 350 cases of The Benches (still in barrels).
+The Benches should still be drinking well but recommend other 2009 wines should be drunk.